jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Triggering Manual Loading

-For some cases you may prefer to explicitly load Groovy script text from some source.
+For some cases, you may prefer to explicitly load Groovy script text from some source.
 The standard Groovy `evaluate` function can be used, but most likely you will want to load a flow definition from a workspace.
-For this purpose you can use the `load` step, which takes a filename in the workspace and runs it as Groovy source text.
+For this purpose, you can use the `load` step, which takes a filename in the workspace and runs it as Groovy source text.

 The loaded file can contain statements at top level, which are run immediately.
 That is fine if you only want to use a single executor and workspace, and do not mind hard-coding the slave label in the Jenkins job.